kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Kansas Traffic Court Records?

-Kansas traffic court records are documents detailing the proceedings of traffic courts within the jurisdiction of the state.
+Kansas traffic court records are documents detailing the proceedings of traffic courts within the state's jurisdiction.
 These records are primarily generated to provide an official account of the court's judicial processes.
-As such, they feature details of prosecuted road traffic offenses as well as information regarding the offender, citations issued following the offense, and details of the trial/hearing, including court actions, motions, and judgments.
+As such, they feature details of prosecuted road traffic offenses, information regarding the offender, citations issued following the offense, and details of the trial/hearing, including court actions, motions, and judgments.

 Traffic Violations in Kansas

-Traffic offenders in Kansas are usually apprehended by the Kansas Highway Patrol and tried in the states Municipal and District Traffic Courts.
-Traffic courts are dedicated to hearing traffic-related cases, including violations committed by both vehicle operators and pedestrians.
+Traffic offenders in Kansas are usually apprehended by the Kansas Highway Patrol and tried in the state's Municipal and District Traffic Courts.
+Traffic courts are dedicated to hearing traffic-related cases, including violations committed by vehicle operators and pedestrians.
 These violations include a vast range of offenses typically categorized based on the nature of the offense and the severity of damage/injury caused.
-As per U.S. designation, traffic offenses may be either moving or non-moving violations.
+As per U.S. designation, traffic offenses may be moving or non-moving.
 However, there are three traffic violations of special interest to the KSP.
 They include speeding, following too closely, and alcohol violations & DUI.

 Moving Violations